omerfarukince/The-Complete-Python-Programming-Course-Beginner-to-Advanced/README.md

+![Python](https://i.hizliresim.com/Ma6yyN.png "Python")

 ## The Complete Python Programming Course: (Beginner to Advanced)

-![Python](https://i.hizliresim.com/Ma6yyN.png "Python")

- ### This repository includes lectures for The Complete Python Programming Course: (Beginner to Advanced) in Udemy.
+### This repository includes working documents and coding exercises for The Complete Python Programming Course: (Beginner to Advanced) in Udemy.

 You can enroll to this course at a 90% discount by clicking [here](https://www.udemy.com/complete-python-programming-course-beginner-to-advanced/?couponCode=GITHUB90OFF).